/* Scenario metadata

 <<goto "DecDot">>You rock 15°.
 It looks like a stable-turbulence wiggle, not a wing rock.

-"Arrow, white and pink over Fisk, rock your wings — that's a confirmation rock, 30° each way, do it again."
+"Arrow, white and pink over Fisk, rock your wings.
+Make it a real rock, 30 degrees each way, do it again."

 You rock again, harder this time.